jeffpk62/tone-analyzer/using-tone-chat.md

 ## Specifying JSON input
 {: #JSONrequest}

 You pass the method a JSON `ToneChatInput` object with the following format.
-The `utterances` field provides an array of `utterance` objects, where `text` is a required string that provides an utterance contributed by a user to the conversation that is to be analyzed, and `user` is an optional string that identifies the user who contributed the utterance.
+The `utterances` field provides an array of `utterance` objects.
+The `text` field is a required string that provides an utterance that was contributed by a user to the conversation that is to be analyzed.
+The `user` field is an optional string that identifies the user who contributed the utterance.

 ```javascript
 {